 Biology at the University of Sydney

 At the University of Sydney you have an opportunity to study a multitude of organisms ranging from bacteria to fungi, plants and animals.
 Biology is an immensely complex and extremely important area of science.
-By enrolling in the School of Biological Sciences, or its units of study, you can discover the intricate mechanisms that interact to create the wonders of life.
+By enrolling in the Biological Sciences, or its units of study, you can discover the intricate mechanisms that interact to create the wonders of life.

 How do I Study Biology?

 At the University there are several ways to study biology.
 Most students complete a major in biology as part of their Bachelor of Science (BSc), providing great flexibility.
 You may also take a major in other specialised areas involving biological science, such as marine science, marine biology, molecular biology and genetics, environmental science, bioinformatics or plant science.

 Are there units on offer for advanced and talented students?

 Biology attracts a large number of exceptionally bright and highly motivated students.
 The needs of these students are met with specific study programs that provide challenging material and activities that extend their learning and understanding.

 Advanced units are offered within most units of study, and require individuals to complete work at an advanced level under the guidance of an assigned academic staff member, often using our well-equipped research laboratories and field stations.
 Additionally the Talented Student Program (TSP) offers students the opportunity to complete research projects under the guidance of academic staff in a research laboratory.